mickolasjae/OIG_Backup/README.md

 # Okta IGA Backup (SSWS) — README

 A tiny Node.js utility that snapshots **Okta Identity Governance (IGA)** configuration and per-resource data using an **API token (SSWS)**.
-It discovers **applications and/or groups**, then pulls IGA objects that matter for governance reviews (campaigns, reviews, entitlement bundles, labels, collections, risk rules, delegates) and—per resource **entitlements, entitlement values, grants, and resource owners**.
+It discovers **applications and/or groups**, then pulls IGA objects that matter for governance reviews (campaigns, reviews, entitlement bundles, labels, collections, risk rules, delegates) and per resource **entitlements, entitlement values, grants, and resource owners**.

 ---